CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 With FCM, you can send two types of messages to clients:

 Notification messages - Delivered when the application is in background.
-These messages trigger the onMessageReceived() callback only when your app is in foreground
+These messages trigger the onMessageReceived() callback only when your app is in foreground.

 ```json
 {